CyrusKashef/BK_Randomizer/README.txt

 * Select All Non-Softlock Enemies: Checks all of the non-softlock enemy boxes.
 * Remove All Enemies: Unchecks all of the enemy boxes.
 * Checkboxes: Select the enemies you want to appear when using the Randomize option.
 Must select at least 1 generic Ground, Wall, and Flying enemy each.
 Enemies with an asterisks may softlock/crash the game.
 If no enemy is checked for a category, no enemy will appear.
+* Warning: A recent fix for Yum-Yums were put into the game.
+If your game crashes in TTC, please contact GiantJigglypuff3.

 ### Aesthetics